 Yes, you can see leopards in Botswana, which is widely regarded as one of Africa’s best destinations for leopard sightings, but because they are elusive wild animals, sightings are never guaranteed, and patience is essential.

-Where to see leopards in Botswana for the best chances?
+Where are the best places to see leopards in Botswana?

 The best places to see leopards in Botswana are the Okavango Delta, particularly in areas like Moremi Game Reserve and the Xakanaxa region, and Chobe National Park, especially near waterways and dense bush areas.